pixelkaos/Mothership/README.md

 The Mothership RPG Companion is packed with features to help you get your next session off the ground:

-*   **Derelict Ship Generator**:
+*   **Derelict Generator & AI Gamemaster**:
     *   Instantly generate a complete derelict ship using the official random tables.
-    *   Includes ship name, class, status, cause of ruination, cargo, and potential salvage.

-*   **AI Gamemaster**:
-    *   Enhance the generated ship data with a single click.
-    *   Leverages the Gemini API to weave the random data points into a cohesive, atmospheric, and spooky narrative description, providing instant adventure hooks.
+    *   With a single click, use the Gemini API to weave the random data points into a cohesive, atmospheric, and spooky narrative description, providing instant adventure hooks.

-*   **Character Hangar**:
+*   **Comprehensive Character Hangar**:
-    *   A full-featured character creation and management suite.
+    *   A full-featured character creation and management suite with multiple creation paths:
         *   **Character Wizard**: A step-by-step guide to building a new character from scratch.
-    *   **Random Recruit Generator**: Create a complete, ready-to-play character with a single click, including an AI-generated backstory and portrait.
+        *   **Random Recruit Generator**: Create a complete, ready-to-play character in one click, including an AI-generated backstory and portrait.
+        *   **Pre-Generated Characters**: Choose from a list of ready-made characters to jump right into the action.
         *   **Load/Save Functionality**: Export your character to a `.json` file and load them back in later.

-*   **AI-Powered Character Details**:
-    *   Generate compelling, setting-appropriate backstories based on a character's stats, class, and skills.
-    *   Create unique character portraits using generative image models, tailored to your character's description.
+*   **Shipyard Database**:
+    *   Browse a database of all official ships, upgrades, and weapons from the Shipbreaker's Toolkit.
+    *   Open any vessel directly in the Ship Manifest to use as a template for your own.

+*   **Interactive Dockable UI Panels**:
+    *   A persistent, multi-window UI that lets you manage your tools on screen.
+Panels remember their positions and can be opened, closed, and minimized.
+    *   **Dice Roller**: A full-featured dice roller that can handle simple rolls, stat/save checks for the active character, damage rolls, and more.
+    *   **In-Game Character Sheet**: A compact, persistent view of your active character for quick reference during play.
+You can trigger stat and save rolls directly from the sheet.
+    *   **Ship Manifest**: A fully editable sheet for tracking your ship's status, from hull points and megadamage to crew and cargo.
+Can be populated from the Derelict Generator or the Shipyard.

-*   **Rules Database**:
+*   **Navigable Rules Database**:
-    *   A fully searchable and easy-to-navigate reference for the core player-facing rules of Mothership 1e.
+    *   An easy-to-navigate reference for the core player-facing rules of Mothership 1e.
-    *   Includes tables for equipment, armor, weapons, trinkets, and patches.
+    *   Includes expandable tables for equipment, armor, weapons, trinkets, and patches.

 ## Getting Started